TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 `XLSX.jl` provides two functions allowing direct access to cell formulas, [XLSX.getFormula](@ref) and [setFormula](@ref).

-Formulae must be valid Excel formulae and written in US english with comma separators.
-Cell references may be absolute or relative references in either the row or the column or both (e.g. `\$A\$2`).
-No validation of the specified formula is made by `XLSX.jl` and formulae are accepted as given.

 ## Using a simple formula

 Find the formula in a cell using the [XLSX.getFormula](@ref) function.
 This returns a string representation of the function used in the specified cell (e.g. `"=A1+B1"`).
-For most standard functions, this is the same as the representation of the same formula in the Excel formula bar (but see the section on Newer Functions for exceptions).
+For most standard functions, this is the same as the representation of the same formula in the Excel formula bar (but see the section on Newer Functions (below) for exceptions).

 Similarly, set a formula in a cell using the [setFormula](@ref) function, entering the function exactly as it would appear in the Excel formula bar.

+To set a formula, it must be a valid Excel formula and written in US english with a comma separator.
+Cell references may be absolute or relative references in either the row or the column or both (e.g. `\$A\$2`).
+No validation of the specified formula is made by `XLSX.jl` and the formula wil be accepted as given.

 For example: